abelyo252/AKeyword_Spotting/README.md

 ## Run Code

 `$ python key_spotter.py --al 48000 --model 'models/asp_ensemble_model.onnx' -- a audio.wav --conf 0.8`<br>
-The output will be a list of detected criminal words, if any. with detected time stamp but if you want to run GUI version with audio spectrum use this instruction but gui part for now is underdevelopment and still has some errors
+The output will be a list of detected criminal words, if any. with detected time stamp but if you want to run GUI version with audio spectrum use this instruction but gui part for now is underdevelopment and still has some errors<br>
-`$ python Keyword_Spotter.py`<br>
+`$ python Keyword_Spotter.py`

 ## Voice Detection